microsoft/botbuilder-tools/tools-overview.md

 You can define [intents](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/add-intents) and [entities](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/add-entities) for a LUIS application just like you would from the LUIS portal.

 '#\<intent-name\>' describes a new intent definition section.
-Each line afterwards lists the [utterances](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/add-example-utterances) which describe that intent.
+Each line afterwards lists the [utterances](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/add-example-utterances) that describe the intent.

 For example, you can create multiple LUIS intents in a single .lu file as follows: